Govanhill: Escaping the wrecking ball

-21st Century
+21st century

 The refurbishment of Govanhill's tenement housing was not completed due to changes in policy and funding in the early 2000s.
 By that time, 13 housing blocks in the south-west of the district remained 'unimproved'.
 It is in this area that the most significant housing problems in Govanhill appeared – poor-quality housing stock, over 2,000 private landlords, low levels of owner occupation, low levels of factoring/property management and overcrowding.
 In combination with housing issues, the district has been known at times as a place where levels of recorded crime and violence are higher than the national average, owing to its history as a destination for migrants of low means and high population density.

 Under Section 28 of the Housing (Scotland) Act 2014 and in order to tackle problems in the private rented sector, four tenement blocks within South West Govanhill were designated an Enhanced Enforcement Area (EEA) in September 2015.
 In 2017, this was expanded to include a further 14 blocks.
 As a result, some of the housing in the area has been improved, with Glasgow City Council seizing property that failed to achieve the required standard and removing rogue landlords (many of whom had allowed their properties to be occupied by dangerously high numbers of poor, newly arrived immigrants with few other housing options, the flats often lacking basic utilities such as running water) from the Scottish Landlord Register.
-This ongoing programme is scheduled to be continue for several years until the properties in the sector are brought up to required modern standards and occupied in a responsible manner.
+This ongoing program is scheduled to be continue for several years until the properties in the sector are brought up to required modern standards and occupied in a responsible manner.